What Does Marijuana Smell Like?

 What Are Terpenes?

 Terpenes are aromatic chemicals found in all plants, including fruits, vegetables, herbs, spices, and cannabis.
-Marijuana contains as many as 200 terpenes but only a few are significant enough to be detected by the human body.
+Marijuana contains more than 200 terpenes but only a few are significant enough to be detected by the human body.

 Terpenes are found in small, crystallized formations known as trichomes found on the cannabis plant.